solayer-labs/docs/solayer-overview/introduction/faq.md

 #### What assets can I stake with Solayer?

 1. You can stake Native Solana tokens.
 This token will be staked and you’ll receive sSOL-raw token (the Solayer LST) which will be restaked directly.
 In exchange, you’ll receive sSOL, the Solayer LRT (Liquid Restaked Token)
 2. You can also stake LSTs from partner protocols.
-Currently those include Marinade (mSOL), Jito (JitoSOL), BlazeStake (bSOL) and Sanctum (INF).
+Currently, those include Marinade (mSOL), Jito (JitoSOL), BlazeStake (bSOL), and Sanctum (INF).
 More will be added as Solayer develops.
-Each of these tokens issue a specific LRT.
+Each of these tokens issues a specific LRT.
 3. We will be adding more assets over time.\